btemplep/aboto3/README.md

 `aboto3` is an async boto3 client generator!

 There are other boto3-like libraries that offer asyncio but the interface can be quite different from normal `boto3` clients.
-The goal of `aboto3` is to closely replicate the `boto3` client interface with similar performance to other asyncio libraries!
+The goal of `aboto3` is to closely replicate the `boto3` client interface with acceptable performance from the python [`ThreadPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor)!

-> **NOTE** - `aboto3` was created with performance in mind.
+> **API NOTE** - `aboto3` was created with boto3 API compatibility in mind.
 Because of this it does not support [`boto3` "Resources"](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/resources.html), and there is no plan to support them.
 New "Resources" are no longer being added to `boto3`.

+> **Performance NOTE** - Because `aboto3` provides an async wrapper around `boto3`, it is not truly async to it's core.
+It sends a boto3 call to a thread and the thread runs asynchronously. `asyncio` tasks are much lighter weight than threads so if you want to run hundreds of concurrent calls with the best performance, pure async boto3 equivalents are a better fit.

 ## Tutorial